JaynieA/tau_code_challenge_4/README.md

 ## TODO

 ### Baseline (Base Mode)
-Before we can launch, we at least need to be able to view add new treats.
+Before we can launch, we at least need to be able to view and add new treats.
 Finish implementing the following routes in the `routes/treats.js` file:

 * `GET /treats` returns a list of potential treats (e.g. cupcakes, goldfish, etc) and their image URLs